-Customer Service Training Game Nr.
-1: Never say never
+Customer service training game 1: Never say never

 Customers don’t like to hear that you cannot help them with their issues.
-Still, however well-trained your agents are, there will always be situations when they simply won’t be able to solve a problem.
+Still, no matter how well-trained your agents are, there will be situations when they simply won’t be able to solve a problem.
 And in such cases, approaching the problem in a positive way is vital.
 This game will help your agents learn how to handle situations positively when they cannot solve a particular problem in the first place.

-What’s the most important is that your agents should never say “I can’t do this” to customers.
+A good way to react in these cases is to offer an alternative solution instead of just saying no to the customer.
 Therefore, this game will train them to say, “I can do Y” instead of just saying “I can’t do X”.